fidelbrea/home-alarm/README.md

 The author of this project is Fidel Brea (https://github.com/fidelbrea)

-To contact personally you can email to fidelbreamontilla@gmail.com
+To contact personally email to fidelbreamontilla@gmail.com

 ## License